 What information is required (e.g. Patient segment) when a cancel is received in an OML^O33?
 Should the Patient group be eliminated when cancelling an AWOS?
 It is unnecessary.
 What would the impact on ORL^O34 be if the patient group is eliminated?

 Review discussions of Query and Negative Query response to determine if additional clarifications are needed.
 For example, what is sent in the ORL^O34 in reply to a negative query response?
-It is discussed in the notes to table 3.3.5.2-2 and in the subsequent paragraph, but not easy guidance to find.
+It is discussed in the notes to table 3.Q.5.2-2 and in the subsequent paragraph, but not easy guidance to find.

 Align on the codes to use from table HL70004 for PV-2.
 HL7 provides table of recommended values for this User Defined table.